sri85/fcc-timestamp-microservice/Readme.md

 Timeserver allows you to get the time in unix and natural time.
-It returns unix time when the user passes a natural date
+It returns unix time when the user passes a natural date Here is the deployed version of the same https://secret-island-48859.herokuapp.com/
 ```
 /GET /time/122434343
 {